theimpossibleastronaut/rmw/README.md

 # rmw v0.4.06 (development)

-rmw is a cross-platform command-line "trash can" utility.
-It can send files to your "Desktop" trash, or a completely separate folder.
-It can
-also: restore files; permanently delete files that were rmw'ed more than x number of days ago; skip files or directories that have a "PROTECT" directive in the configuration file; and append a unique string to the filenames so they won't be overwritten (duplication protection).
+rmw (ReMove to Waste) is a cross-platform command-line "trash can" utility.
+It can send files to your "Desktop" trash, or a completely separate folder; restore files and append a unique string to the filenames so they won't be overwritten (duplication protection).

 Web site: https://github.com/theimpossibleastronaut/rmw/wiki